What’s your company culture like?

 With this kind of mutual agreement in place, your people not only have a clear set of goals and expectations in place to follow but:

-Motivation to come to work to make progress toward those goals because they align with what
+- Motivation to come to work to make progress toward those goals because they align with what they want.

 Hoffman also says the end of a tour often results in those employees wanting to establish a new tour, as they become eager to set new goals and work to accomplish them; the end of one tour is often the beginning of another with your company.